Tornadoes of 2022: July 22–23 (China)

 A rain-wrapped EF3 tornado struck the city of Shangqiu, Henan Province, China on the afternoon of July 22, heavily damaging factories, tossing vehicles, and downing trees and power lines.
 Numerous homes and large brick residential structures were damaged, some had their roofs torn off, and a few sustained collapse of their top floor exterior walls.
 Crops were damaged in fields, metal truss transmission towers were blown over, and several people were injured.
 The next day, a tornado was successfully chased and recorded for the first time by Chinese native storm chasers and severe weather researchers near Bayannur, Northern China.
 The researchers were able to collect valuable scientific data while the tornado was on the ground.
 The tornado occurred in a remote, unpopulated area, and no known damage occurred.
+However, official reports did not include this tornado.